paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

 Example Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of using both of them in a similar way to above by creating a new dict with the names reversed in C++.
+Here is an example of using both of them in the ``cUserDefined`` extension a similar way to above by creating a new dict with the names reversed in C++.

 In ``cUserDefined.cpp``: